ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 The {{site.data.keyword.IBM}} Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.

 This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to  V2.2 or later.
-The current {{site.data.keyword.IBM}} Spectrum Protect Plus version that is installed is V10.1.1 Patch 1.
+The current {{site.data.keyword.IBM}} Spectrum Protect Plus version that is installed is V10.1.2.
 {:note}

 ## Technical specifications for IBM Spectrum Protect Plus on IBM Cloud